Quench-induced spontaneous currents in rings of ultracold fermionic atoms: Phenomenological KZM

-The goal now is to calculate the probability of observing a given winding number given the set of time-dependent, Gaussian random Fourier coefficients $\{c_{\ell}\}$ obtained from \eqref{LSLGE}.
-The winding number $w$ can be obtained from the density-phase representation of the order parameter $\psi(\theta)=\sqrt{n(\theta)}\exp[i\phi(\theta)]$.
-To compute $w$ directly, we may logarithmically differentiate this expression and then integrate around the ring, using the definition $\int_0^{2\pi}d\theta \phi'(\theta)=2\pi w$ and then the substitution $z=\exp(i\theta)$:
+The goal now is to calculate the probability of observing a given winding number given the set of time-dependent, Gaussian random Fourier coefficients $\boldsymbol{c}(t)$ obtained from \eqref{LSLGE}.
+At any given time the winding number $w$ can be obtained from the density-phase representation of the order parameter $\psi(\theta)=\sqrt{n(\theta)}\exp[i\phi(\theta)]$.
+To compute $w$ directly, we may logarithmically differentiate this expression [assuming $n(\theta)>0$, which is almost certainly true at any given time] and then integrate around the ring, using the definition $\int_0^{2\pi}d\theta d\phi(\theta)/d\theta=2\pi w$ and then the substitution $z=\exp(i\theta)$: